prachigauriar/PropertyListEditor/README.md

 ## Requirements

 PropertyListEditor is written using Swift 2.
-You must be using Xcode 7 beta 3 or higher to build the code.
+You must be using Xcode 7 or higher to build the code.